GEOSC 10

 • Abrasion (sandpapering) under ice makes striae (scratches) and polishes rock.

-• Glaciers erode valleys to give them “U”-shaped cross-sections, often with the floors of valleys coming in from the side left "hanging" above the floor of the main valley; streams make “V”-shaped valleys without hanging valleys.
+• Glaciers erode valleys to give them “U”-shaped cross-sections, often with the floors of side valleys flowing into the main valley left "hanging" above the floor of the main valley; streams make “V”-shaped valleys without hanging valleys.

 • Glaciers gnaw bowls called cirques into mountains.